 Identify the ESG Strategy Based on Organization’s Unique Exposure to Risk

 These ratings, however, only represent the viewpoints of the respective agencies.
-Moreover, rating criteria cna promote a “checkbox compliance” culture.
+Moreover, rating criteria can promote a “checkbox compliance” culture.
 As a result, it’s essential to develop an ESG strategy tailored to your unique risk exposure and perspective on how best to manage these risks.

 Connect ESG Strategy to Business Strategy

 Your ESG strategy and business strategy inform and affect each other, so they should always be aligned.
-ESG goals should be a core part of the vision, mission, and values.
+ESG integration should be a core part of the vision, mission, and values.
 Board and management oversight and a thorough materiality assessment are also critical.